 As all coughs have an underlying cause, it is common for other symptoms to be present also.
 These may include:

-A coughing cat is not normal and it is important he see a veterinarian to determine why he is coughing, this is especially important if your cat is experiencing difficulty breathing which may present as deep or rapid breathing, noisy breathing, shallow breathing and panting.
+A coughing cat is not normal, and it is important to see a veterinarian to determine the cause.
+This is even more urgent if your cat is experiencing difficulty breathing.
+Breathing difficulty signs include deep or rapid breathing, noisy breathing, shallow breathing and panting.
 The gums may be pale or blue-tinged, which is a sign of poor oxygenation.
 All of these symptoms are a medical emergency.

 It is easy to confuse sneezing or the gagging and retching associated with hairballs with coughing.
 If possible, try to get a video recording of your cat coughing to show to your veterinarian.

-Complete blood count, biochemical profile, and urinalysis.
+- Biochemical profile, complete blood count, and urinalysis.
 These baseline tests can evaluate for signs of infection or inflammation as well as rule out a systemic cause.

-Fecal analysis and/or flotation which may detect the presence of pulmonary parasites.
-Repeat fecal examinations (at least three) may be required due to intermittent shedding of lung parasites.
+- Fecal analysis and/or flotation which may detect the presence of pulmonary parasites.
+Repeat fecal examinations (at least three) may be required due to the intermittent shedding of lung parasites.